nrfconnect/sdk-nrf/samples/cellular/lwm2m_client/sample_description.rst

 #.
 Under **LwM2M objects**, remove the key value next to :guilabel:`LwM2M pre-shared key for communication`.
 #.
 Save and close the configuration.

-The provisioning can also be prevented by setting the :kconfig:option:`CONFIG_APP_LWM2M_PSK` Kocnfig option to an empty string in the :file:`prj.conf` file.
+The provisioning can also be prevented by setting the :kconfig:option:`CONFIG_APP_LWM2M_PSK` Kconfig option to an empty string in the :file:`prj.conf` file.
 You can also edit this configuration using menuconfig.
 |config|